avitex/rust-dangerous/README.md

 **\[2]** Zero-dependencies if the `unicode` feature is disabled.

-This library's intentions are to provide a simple interface for explicitly handling user-generated data safely.
+This library's intentions are to provide a simple interface for explicitly parsing untrusted data safely.
 It tries to achieve this by providing useful primitives for parsing data and an optional, but solid, debugging interface with sane input formatting and errors to weed out problems before, or after they arise in production.

 Passing down errors as simple as `core::str::Utf8Error` may be useful enough to debug while in development, however when just written into logs without the